CODATA-RDA-DataScienceSchools/Materials/docs/SouthAfrica2021/00-Hands_on_Exercise_Overview.md

 ## Exercise 2 - Setting Up A Cloud Resource Using OpenStack

+[Exercise 2](02-Create_A_VM.md) will walk you through creating a Virtual Machine using the OpenStack browser based API.
+Upon completion you will have created and securely connected to a cloud resource hosted by the International Center of Theoretical Physis in Trieste, Italy.

 ## Exercise 3 - Creating A Cloud Based Jupyter Notebook

 ## Exercise 4 - Regression Analysis Using Jupyter